karanyadav786/ai-todo-with-ai/README.md

 Todos are automatically added to the UI

 Why local AI?

-✅ No API costs
+No API keys required

-✅ Full privacy
+No usage cost

-✅ Works offline
+Full data privacy

-✅ No external dependencies
+Works offline

 🌐 Deployment

 Frontend: Deployed on Netlify
 🔗 https://694b145257fa5019da56abdd--ai-todo-with-ai.netlify.app/

 Backend (AI): Runs locally using Node.js and Ollama

-AI features are intentionally kept local to demonstrate privacy-first architecture.
+AI is intentionally kept local to demonstrate a privacy-first architecture.

-📌 Use Cases
+## 📌 Use Cases

 Daily task management

 Workout or study schedules